vuxcode/pr1-project-Livraan/time-report.md

 - 2021-11-13 21:20, Worked for around 2 hours
  - I did some CSS to make the quiz look nicer.
 Gonna add the other questions soon.
 Want to make an restart button first.

+ - 2021-11-15, Worked for 1 hour
+ - At the lesson i worked with the restart button and got some help making it work as expected.
+Then after that I did some CSS to make it look better.